CharlotteGore/Tween/Readme.md

 # Tween

 CommonJS Animation Utility.
 Extensively tested and used in production systems, games, web audio and animation.
 It is solid.
+However, this module is no longer being supported as it's been replaced with separate 'Animation Timer', 'Functional Easing' and 'DOM Matrix Transformer' with all other interpolation of values being left to your own implementation.

 ## Installation